Skip to content

 Converting Numpy dtypes to Native Python Types

-The .item() is a method that converts a Numpy scalar (a single value, not an array) into its equivalent native Python type.
+The .item() method converts a NumPy scalar (a single value, not an array) into its equivalent native Python type.

 The numpy scalar types include but are not limited to numpy.int32, which is equivalent to the int type in native Python.
 The numpy.float64’s equivalent is float in Python.

-Always remember that the .item() method works on single or scalar values that include zero-dimensional arrays or individual elements of an array, and it returns a native data type depending on the input value.
+Always remember that the .item() method works on single or scalar values, including zero-dimensional arrays or individual elements of an array, and returns a native data type depending on the input value.

 It performs an explicit conversion.